abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 When we talk about *sati*, mindfulness, we often think about it in terms of being careful with the task or job we’re doing.
-However, along with mindfulness, the other elements of clear comprehension—*sampajañña*—and wisdom—*paññā*—are crucial.
+However, along with mindfulness, the other elements of clear comprehension, *sampajañña*, and wisdom, *paññā*, are crucial.
 Clear comprehension means that when we are engaged in an activity, we are at the same time aware of the context the activity takes place in.
 An example of this during the work period would be making sure the sharp